willcook4/react-todo/readme.md

-#React Timer App
+#React Boilerplate
-Simple, clean timer and countdown application.
-Built with React and tested with Karma.
+Simple, clean boilerplate for using with React and testing with Karma.
+Includes Foundation Framework.

-See the final result live [here](https://frozen-gorge-68535.herokuapp.com/).

-Built using:
+Built with:
--

 * React -JavaScript Framework
 * Webpack - Compiling code
 * Babel - ES6 to ES5 for browser compatibility